SirPepe/ornament/Readme.md

 - **`targetOrTargetFactory` (EventTarget | Promise\<EventTarget\> | (instance: T) => EventTarget | Promise\<EventTarget\>)**: The event target (or event-target-returning function/promise) to subscribe to
 - **`eventNames` (string)**: The event(s) to listen to.
 To subscribe to multiple events, pass a single string with the event names separated by whitespace
 - **`options` (object, optional)**: Event handling options, consisting of...
   - **predicate (function `(instance: T, event: Event) => boolean`, optional)**: If provided, controls whether or not the decorated method is called for a given event.
-Gets passed the element instance and the event object, and must return a boolean
+Gets passed the element instance and the event object, and must return a boolean.
+Note that this method always handles the raw event object, before and eventual `transform()` is applied.
+  - **transform (function `<U>(instance: T, event: Event) => U`, optional)**: If provided, transforms the event object into something else.
+The decorated class element must be compatible with the type returned from `transform()`.
   - **activateOn (Array\<string\>, optional):** Ornament event on which to activate the subscription (that is, when to actually start listening on the EventTarget).
 Defaults to `["init", "connected"]`.
   - **deactivateOn (Array\<string\>, optional):** Ornament event on which to deactivate the subscription (when to call `removeEventListener()` on the EventTarget).
 Defaults to `["disconnected"]`.
   - **capture (boolean, optional):** [option for `addEventListener()`](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener#parameters)